We are what we eat.

 According to a review, they encourage neuron and blood vessel growth in parts of the brain involved in memory and learning.
 They could increase blood flow to the brain as well.

 A study confirms that dark chocolate has positive effects on the brain.
-After participants consumed chocolate with at least 70% cacao, the researchers used imaging techniques to examine brain activity.
+After participants consumed chocolate with at least 70% cacao, the researchers examined brain activity using imaging techniques.

-The researchers came to the conclusion that eating this kind of dark chocolate could enhance brain plasticity, which is important for learning, as well as have other positive effects on the brain.
+The researchers concluded that eating this kind of dark chocolate could enhance brain plasticity, essential for learning, and have other positive effects on the brain.

 Coffee